lozgarrido/hearhere/README.md

 ### Requeriments

-Install the needed libraries for the project:
+Install the needed libraries for the project.
+They are also included in *requirements.txt* file.

 ```
 pip3 install requests